-- 4. Under the CZ and SE Presidencies, the Working Party on the Environment (WPE) has pursued an intensive examination of the Nature Restoration proposal.
-Evolving Presidency compromise texts have been put forward, reflecting discussions held at 20 WPE meetings and subsequent comments from delegations. - 5.
-The Environment Council held a policy debate on the level of ambition and on the nondeterioration requirement at its meeting on 22 December 2022.
-The Agri/Fish Council discussed agricultural and forestry aspects of the proposal at its meetings on 21 November 2022 and 20 March 2023, under 'Any other business'2 and the Transport, Telecommunications and Energy Council discussed aspects related to renewable energy on 28 March 2023, also under "Any other business"3. - 6.
-On 26 April 2023 and on 24 May 2023, the Presidency sought guidance for further work from Coreper.4 At those occasions, discussions in Coreper indicated that, in general, the Presidency's compromise text was going in the right direction.
-Coreper also provided political guidance on the direction to take regarding essential elements of the proposal.
-On 1 June 2023, the Presidency held bilateral meetings with all delegations to clearly identify Member States most pressing concerns.
+- 3. Since the adoption of the Commission's proposal, the Working Party on the Environment (WPE) has pursued an intensive examination of its provisions under the CZ and SE Presidencies.
+Two revised compromise Presidency texts have been put forward, reflecting discussions held at 18 WPE meetings and subsequent comments from delegations. - 4.
+The Environment Council held a policy debate on the level of ambition and on the non-deterioration requirement at its meeting on 22 December 2022.
+The Agri/Fish Council discussed agricultural and forestry aspects of the proposal at its meetings on 21 November 2022 and 20 March 2023, under 'Any other business' and the Transport, Telecommunications and Energy Council discussed aspects related to renewable energy on 28 March 2023, also under "Any other business". - 5.
+On 26 April 2023, the Presidency sought guidance for further work from Coreper.4 Discussions in Coreper indicated that the Presidency's compromise proposals for the "stepwise approach" package, for the preparation, content, assessment and review of the NRPs (Chapter III), and for the monitoring and reporting (Chapter IV) were going in the right direction and were largely supported by delegations.
+Some small adjustments to these provisions are being discussed to fine-tune the Presidency compromise proposals based on comments made at Coreper.
+Coreper also provided political guidance on the direction to take regarding the non-deterioration requirement in Articles 4 and 5.